If you have installed the command-line version of AlmaLinux 8 and now want to install KDE GUI, then here are steps and commands to follow…

 1. Run system update

-If you are using the CLI version of the AlmaLinux 8 then you already on the command line, whereas GUI Desktop users, have to open the Command Terminal application to run the below command:
+If you are using the CLI version of the AlmaLinux 8 then you are already on the command line, whereas GUI Desktop users, have to open the Command Terminal application to run the below command:

 sudo dnf update